bu3alwa/dog-company/README.md

 - recode the html5 so that older broswers can view our page.
 - javascript slider does not resize so calender on the right of it will not show. figure out a fix or revert to calender being in the sidebar.
 - add fittext to 'wp-content/themes/dog-company/' https://github.com/davatron5000/FitText.js.

+What must be fiexed:
+- Fix look up via letter (members search)
+- Fix text editor (List, h1 function is broken)
+- Fix image sizes (don't resize when posted
+- Allow youtube videos to be embed into posts
+- MCP
+  - Merging posts does not work